icloud-ecnu/igniter/README.md

 ## Publication

-Fei Xu, Jianian Xu, Jiabin Chen, Li Chen, Ruitao Shang, Zhi Zhou, Fangming Liu, "[iGniter: Interference-Aware GPU Resource Provisioning for Predictable DNN Inference in the Cloud](https://github.com/icloud-ecnu/igniter/raw/main/pdf/igniter.pdf)," submitted to IEEE Transactions on Parallel and Distributed Systems, 2022.
+Fei Xu, Jianian Xu, Jiabin Chen, Li Chen, Ruitao Shang, Zhi Zhou, Fangming Liu, "[iGniter: Interference-Aware GPU Resource Provisioning for Predictable DNN Inference in the Cloud](https://github.com/icloud-ecnu/igniter/raw/main/pdf/igniter.pdf)," to appear in IEEE Transactions on Parallel and Distributed Systems, 2022.

 We have uploaded the paper to [arxiv](https://arxiv.org/abs/2211.01713), and we would encourage anybody interested in our work to cite our paper.
+After our paper is published in an upcoming issue of IEEE TPDS, we'll change the bibliography below within several months.

 ```
 @misc{xu2022igniter,